micmejia/bible-dump/NKJV/2 Corinthians/2 Cor 5.md

 For we who are in _this_ tent groan, being burdened, not because we want to be unclothed, but further clothed, that mortality may be swallowed up by life.

 ###### 5
-Now He who has prepared us for this very thing _is_ God, who also has given us the Spirit as [^c]a guarantee.
+Now He who has prepared us for this very thing _is_ God, who also has given us the Spirit as a guarantee.

 ###### 6
 So _we are_ always confident, knowing that while we are at home in the body we are absent from the Lord.